mgl-0589/udacity-capstone_project/Capstone Project.md

 Considering this project is not intended to show data in real-time, and Immigration/Crime data sources were built on a monthly basis, the Data Engineering team decided that data will be refreshed by month.

+If the Data Science team realizes the analysis shows interesting insights the next step would be replicating the process for other cities.
+In this case, the Data Engineering team should consider a few scenarios

+- The data will increase because the Data Science team needs temperature and crime databases from other cities.
+- Assuming there is new data available every day, the Data Science team needs to refresh data early in the morning.
+- The Data Science team shows the results through a dashboard, this dashboard could be consulted by any person that finds the information relevant.

+For these scenarios the Data Engineering team propose:

 #### The data was increased by 100x.

 There are many big data frameworks that could handle huge amounts of data; selecting one will depend on many factors.